 Experience in the Johns Hopkins system strongly preferred.

-Additional education may be substituted for up to one year of experience.
+Additional education may be substituted for up to two years of experience per the JHU equivalency formula.
 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
-Additional related experience may substitute for the required education on the same basis.
+Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

-Classified Title: Sr. Medical Office Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Hourly Pay Rate Range: $17.43 - $23.95/hr (commensurate with experience) Employee group: Full Time Schedule: Monday - Friday 8 AM - 4:30 PM Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Ortho Spine Personnel area: School of Medicine
+Classified Title: Sr. Medical Office Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Hourly Pay Rate Range: $17.42 - $23.95/hr (commensurate with experience) Employee group: Full Time Schedule: Monday - Friday, 8:30 am - 5:00 pm Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM DOM Bay Rheumatology Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.